katiexu/deep-quantum-data-reuploading/README.md

 ## (Optional) Generate binary datasets

-### The datasets for the binary classification experiments already exists in the "datasets" folder and can be used directly.
+### The datasets for the binary classification experiments already exist in the "datasets" folder and can be used directly.
 If you need to generate new data, please follow the steps below.

 <img width="544" height="365" alt="Screenshot from 2025-11-07 21-10-42" src="https://github.com/user-attachments/assets/8ea93a76-0c16-41d9-a690-f6067300aa35" />